neilkdev/Data-Science-Training-old/technical/lesson_i.md

 ##Javascript

-The third pieces to D3 is Javascript
+The third piece to D3 is Javascript.
+D3 is written in Javascript and is a Javascript framework.

 * Open the Javascript Console in Google Chrome
 * Open index.html in your text editor